lowfatcomputing/amforth/doc/source/Architecture.rst

 ----------------------------------

 Word lists and environment queries are implemented using the same structure.
-They are based upon the simple linked list built with :command:`create`.
 The word list identifier is a EEPROM address that holds the starting point address for the word list search.